cyberark/secrets-provider-for-k8s/README.md

 The CyberArk Secrets Provider for Kubernetes enables DAP to retrieve secrets stored and managed in the CyberArk Vault.
 The secrets can be consumed by your Kubernetes or Openshift application containers.
-To retrieve the secrets from Conjur or DAP, the CyberArk Secrets Provider for Kubernetes runs as an init container and fetches the secrets that the pods require.
+To retrieve the secrets from Conjur or DAP, the CyberArk Secrets Provider for Kubernetes runs as an init container or application container and fetches the secrets that the pods require.

+To deploy the CyberArk Secrets Provider for Kubernetes as an application container, supporting multiple applications please see the [Secrets Provider helm chart](helm).

 ## Supported Services
 - DAP 11.1+